dzmitryk/launcht/README.md

 ```

 * `shell-cmd` specifies terminal shell command or any other command prefix i.e. default Ubuntu terminal `gnome-terminal -x`, this is usually set globally but can be overridden for specific entry
+* `autostart` specifies whether the app should start automatically when user logs in
 * `items` declares array of menu items
 * `type` entry type, following types are supported:
   * `entry` specific app launch entry